 - Pricing: Starts at $0.95 per watt

-Panasonic is mostly a consumer electronics manufacturer, but its reputation continues to grow among solar customers.
-Their solar solutions feature heteroinjuction technology, which brings high panel efficiency and low temperature coefficient.
+Panasonic is mostly known for being a consumer electronics manufacturer, but is quickly becoming a popular choice among solar customers.
+Their solar solutions feature what’s called heteroinjuction technology, which brings high panel efficiency and low temperature coefficient.
 In other words, you’re looking at higher electricity production with these panels.

 - Features: High power output, enhanced performance warranties